 If the ball comes back into play (stopped or thrown back by a king's soldier), the shooters can play it again by going to the box to exchange it.
 If the ball is stopped, the soldier keeps it and hides it behind the targets.
 The game ends when there are no more balls or when all the targets have fallen.

-To make it easier, with more or less soldiers to defend the targets.
+With more or less soldiers to defend the targets.